-Here at Science Sparks we love anything space related and this baking soda rocket is super easy to set up and can be launched over and over again!
+Here at Science Sparks we love anything space related, especially rockets!
+This baking soda rocket is one of our favourites as it’s super easy to set up and can be launched over and over again!

 How to make a baking soda rocket

 To make a baking soda rocket you will need